Chuge: History

-End of the Han dynasty
+Han dynasty

+After his tribe's surrender, King Xiutu's son, Midi became a prominent minister of the Han dynasty under Emperor Wu and Emperor Zhao.
+He was given the Chinese surname "Jin" (金), meaning "gold" due to his worship of golden statues.
+Later on, Jin became a notable surname among the Xiutu people, with few even claiming direct descent from Jin Midi.

-The Xiuchuge people rose to power during the late-2nd century, when both the Northern and Southern Xiongnu were in decline.
-They were first mentioned in 156 rebelling with the Wuhuan of Shuofang against the Han dynasty, but were defeated by the Han general, Zhang Huan.
-They later acted as auxiliaries for the Han general, Xia Yu who attacked the marauding Xianbei at Beidi in 174.
+The Xiuchuge were first mentioned in official Chinese records in 156 CE.
+That year, they rebelled with the Wuhuan of Shuofang Commandery against the Han dynasty.
+They were defeated by the general, Zhang Huan, who sent agents to assassinate the Xiuchuge leaders.
+The Xiuchuge were later employed as military auxiliaries for Xia Yu in repelling the marauding Xianbei at Beidi Commandery in 174–175 CE.

-In 188, the Xiuchuge rebelled again, invading Xihe Commandery in Bing and killing the local administrator, Xing Ji.
+In 188 CE, the Xiuchuge rebelled again, invading Xihe Commandery in Bing and killing the local administrator, Xing Ji.
 A few months later, the Xiuchuge defeated and killed the Inspector of Bing, Zhang Yi.
-At the time, many of the Southern Xiongnu tribes were disgruntled with the chanyu government as they were insistently being sent to fight against rebellions for the Han.
-Seeing the success of the Xiuchuge's rebellion, the Xiluo clan of the Southern Xiongnu Right Division allied with the Xiuchuge and killed the chanyu, Qiangqu.
-Though the Han court appointed Qiangqu's son, Yufuluo as the new chanyu, the Xiuchuge and their allies rejected him, forcing Yufuluo into exile east of the Fen River and electing a marquis from the Xubu clan in his place.
+At the time, many of the Southern Xiongnu tribes were disgruntled with the chanyu as they were insistently being sent to fight against rebellions for the Han.
+Seeing the success of the Xiuchuge, the Xiluo clan of the Southern Xiongnu Right Division allied with the Xiuchuge and killed the chanyu, Qiangqu.
+Though the Han court appointed Qiangqu's son, Yufuluo as the new chanyu, the Xiuchuge and their allies rejected him and elected a marquis from the Xubu clan in his place.
+Yufuluo was exiled to the east of the Fen River, where he and later his brother continued to claim themselves as chanyus.
+After the marquis died just a year into his reign, the rebel Xiongnu abolished the chanyu position and installed a nominal elderly king.
+By then, the Southern Xiongnu had effectively distintegrated.

-After the Marquis of Xubu's death, the chanyu position was abolished and a nominal king was installed instead in the rebel's territory, although Yufuluo still claimed the title in exile.
-The Southern Xiongnu began to disintegrate, but while the other tribes distanced themselves from the chaos of the ongoing Han civil war, the Xiuchuge were drawn into the conflicts instead.
-The Xiuchuge, who became known as the Chuge around this time, allied with Zhang Yan of the Heishan bandits in the Taihang Mountains and fought together against Yuan Shao in 193.
-After Yuan Shao defeated his rival Jizhou warlord, Gongsun Zan in 199, the Chuge had the latter's son, Gongsun Xu, killed when he fled to their territory.
+The former Southern Xiongnu tribes maintained their distance from the ongoing Han civil war, but the Xiuchuge were occasionally drawn into the conflict.
+Around this time, their name was shortened to Chuge, and they allied with Zhang Yan of the Heishan bandits in the Taihang Mountains against the warlord, Yuan Shao in 193 CE.
+After Yuan Shao defeated his Ji province rival, Gongsun Zan in 199 CE, the Chuge had the latter's son, Gongsun Xu, killed when he fled to their territory.
+As both Cao Cao and Yuan Shao consolidated control over northern China, the Chuge fled to the west, where they were later defeated and scattered by Cao Cao's general, Xiahou Yuan at Gaoping County (present-day Guyuan, Ningxia) in 214 CE.

-The Chuge later retreated west as Cao Cao and Yuan Shao established control in the north.
-In 214, they were attacked and defeated at Gaoping County (present-day Guyuan, Ningxia) by Cao Cao's general Xiahou Yuan.
-Due to the hostile tribes and their remoteness from the imperial court, a number of commanderies in Bing, including Shang, Shuofang and Yunzhong, were abolished and essentially abandoned.
-In 216, Huchuquan, Yufuluo's brother and successor, was detained at Ye by Cao Cao, who then had the last vestiges of the Southern Xiongnu rearranged into the Five Divisions around Taiyuan Commandery in Bing.
+Three Kingdoms

+During the Three Kingdoms period, the Xiutu were briefly mentioned when one of their chieftains in Liang province, Liang Yuanbi (梁元碧), brought more than 2,000 families to submit to the Cao Wei dynasty.
+The Wei general, Guo Huai relocated them to Gaoping County (高平縣; present-day Guyuan, Ningxia) in Anding Commandery, where they were managed by the Commandant of Xichuan.